 - QFP trays, and trays for other gull wing surface mount packages, place an emphasis on protecting the leads from damage.
 Most JEDEC trays for these packages have elevated pedestals and “fences” that fit inside the formed leads to capture and locate the package body.
 The leads remain clear of contact with the tray.

 - TQFP, TSOP, SOIC and similar packages have lead forms that do not offer enough clearance for molded “fences”.
 JEDEC trays for these packages often make contact with the leads to locate the parts in the trays.
-The leads a short enough that they can usually withstand the contact without damage, helped by the packages often being very low mass.
+The leads are short enough that they can usually withstand the contact without damage, helped by the packages often being very low mass.
 Some custom molded trays for these package types will have features on the trays’ undersides that provide secondary retention for parts below when trays get stacked.

 - Although all JEDEC trays are custom to some degree, they often have familial similarities.
 Some components are unique enough to require completely new designs.
 Part design or process requirements may require a completely custom JEDEC tray.
 As long as the tray follows the JEDEC matrix tray outline it will still benefit from the JEDEC tray infrastructure and will be compatible with JEDEC tray feeders and automation equipment.